learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 export default connect(null, mapDispatchToProps)(CreateTodo);
 ```

-In this component, we're not currently concerned with writing a
+In this component, we are not currently concerned with writing a
-`mapStateToProps` function (the first argument passed to `connect`) as this
+`mapStateToProps()` function (the first argument passed to `connect`) as this
 component doesn't need any state.
 Since we only need to dispatch an action here
-and not getting information from our store, we can use `null` instead of
+and we are not getting information from our store, we can use `null` instead of
 `mapStateToProps` as the first argument.

 Next, as we write out our `mapDispatchToProps()` function, we'll need to decide